westindev-lbr/testing-avl-gl/practice/1-mutation.md

 ### Changing our case study

 Maybe you already noticed, but the previous mutation analysis takes long time because it introduces an infinite recursion.
-Thus, there is one mutation that makes the code *very* slow and times out tests.
+Thus, there is one mutation that makes the code *very* slow and makes tests to time out.
 Also, the library has high code coverage and it's very small, so there are few chances of optimisation here.

 To make things more interesting, let's change our test subject to Pharo's PDF generation library.